yn1965/meetingpoint/README.md

 The Nearby view displays nearby users (up to 100m radius) with the same goal, along with direction and distance. you can follow the direction guidance to reach a face-to-face meeting with the nearby user.

-User can tap and confirm a remote location to check who's in town , in that case you'll have a chance of few second before app identifies you are a "phantom" and removes you from the lists.

 Users can choose to make their profile visible or hidden.
 You can remove non-relevant nearby users, removal is mutual, once you hide someone, you’re also removed from their list.